UCLALibrary/library-website-nuxt/.github/ISSUE_TEMPLATE/page-request.md

 ---
-name: Component Request
+name: Page Request
-about: Use this to define a component that a developer can build.
+about: Use this to define a Page that a developer can build.
-title: Component Request - {ComponentName}
+title: Page Request - {PageRoute}
 labels: ""
 assignees: ""
 ---

-## Component Description
+## Page Description

-This component is used {where} to display {what}.
+This Page is used {where} to display {what}.
 Be sure to explain any variants or hover states.

 ## Design